USGS-Astrogeology/AstroWebMaps/README.md

 # AstroWebMaps
 OpenLayers 4.x for planetary mapping

-This library provides a method to run Openlayers 4 with planetary mapping conversions.
-This library is used in PILOT (pilot.wr.usgs.gov) and Astropedia (astrogeology.usgs.gov/search).
-An example on how to run the code is under the test directory.
+This library provides a method to run Openlayers 4 with planetary mapping conversions, it is used in PILOT (pilot.wr.usgs.gov) and Astropedia (astrogeology.usgs.gov/search).

+An example on how to run the code is under the [test](test/) directory.

 A single and/or minified version of the library can be built using the Makefile.
 The good stuff resides on under the js directory.

 Quick description:

 * js/openlayers - a version of openlayers https://openlayers.org/
 * js/astrowebmaps - source code